 Teams within the F&P Function

-View the current organisation chart (as at December 2020) for Finance & Procurement Services.
+View the current organisation chart (updated 18th January 2021) for Finance & Procurement Services.
 This includes interim positions and reporting lines.

 Teams within F&PS

 See below summary of the key activities and expectations of the central Finance & Procurement team.
 For information specific to Procurement, visit the Procurement website or click on the Procurement Tab above.

 - Financial Planning and Analysis

 - Finance Initiatives and Projects

 - Division Finance